The DataGraph framework is Cocoa framework that allows you to use the underlying drawing engine of DataGraph inside your own application

 The DataGraph framework uses the same graphics engine as DataGraph, which is very robust and tested.
 DataGraph uses the framework, and a growing number of applications use the framework.
 The API is under development, and is guided by user feedback.
 The framework support a number of use cases such as real time graphics, thread support, interactivity and growing delegate support.
 If you download the framework, there are a number of sample projects that show how you can use it.

-To get help, use the help system from within DataGraph, participate on the discussion board or send e-mail.
+To get help, use the help system from within DataGraph, participate on the discussion board

 The DataGraph framework is not a standard plotting library, which typically expect you to master a number of functions and methods before anything shows up on the screen.
 The DataGraph framework allows you to use the DataGraph application to lay out the graph, and then you load the graph file in directly in your code.
 In some ways this is similar to what the Interface Builder is to user interfaces for Cocoa apps.
 All you have to do is to overwrite the data and the framework handles the rest, just as if you were in DataGraph.
 You can drill into the details and create things programmatically, but that is optional and only needed when you want to add/change drawing commands or get callbacks from the drawing commands.